OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 *Here we should discuss all the kinds of Design (Product Design, Graphic Design) that can be Open Design and what is the source code for them and the binary code*

+*Make some examples of different possible Open Design branches*

 ### The process of Open Design